Viyom/ups/udp.rst

 Using the helper functions defined in ``src/applications/helper`` and ``src/network/helper``, here is how one would create a UDP receiver::

-  // Create a packet sink on the star "hub" to receive these packets uint16_t port = 50000;
+  // Create a packet sink on the receiver uint16_t port = 50000;
   Address sinkLocalAddress(InetSocketAddress (Ipv4Address::GetAny (), port));
   PacketSinkHelper sinkHelper ("ns3::UdpSocketFactory", sinkLocalAddress);